We

 data was forthcoming due the the crude measurements of bone

 density at that time.
-To Quote Ken Hutchins "And
+To quote Ken Hutchins "And

 if we can assume the body to be logical then bone